Who We Are

 Africa leads the World in Age standardized Incidence and Mortality.
 Global estimates of incidence and mortality of cervical cancer in 2020: a baseline analysis of the WHO Global Cervical Cancer Elimination Initiative

+Global estimates of incidence and mortality of cervical cancer in 2020.
 Source: The Lancet Global Health, Elsevier.
 February 2023, © 2022 World Health Organization.
 Elsevier Ltd. Link: https://doi.org/10.1016/S2214-109X(22)00501-0

 Cost of Delayed Action

-Cervical cancer causes immense suffering, but it’s almost completely preventable and, if diagnosed early enough, one of the most successfully treatable cancers,” said Dr Tedros Adhanom Ghebreyesus, WHO Director-General.
-“We have the tools to make cervical cancer history, but only if we make those tools available to everyone who needs them.
-Together with our partners in the WHO cervical cancer elimination initiative, that’s what we aim to do.”
+"Cervical cancer causes immense suffering, but it’s almost completely preventable and, if diagnosed early enough, one of the most successfully treatable cancers.
+We have the tools to make cervical cancer history, but only if we make those tools available to everyone who needs them.
+Together with our partners in the WHO cervical cancer elimination initiative, that’s what we aim to do.”Dr Tedros Adhanom Ghebreyesus, WHO Director-General.

 Civil Society Involvement

 Women in Africa face significant health disparities, inequities and challenges, cervical cancer need not be one of them!
-Civil Society Organizations (CSOs) play a pivotal role in addressing Women’s Health challenges:

-We work in communities to:
+We work in our countries to:

-2. Empower women to make informed decisions,
+- Empower women to make informed decisions, through raising awareness, community education and behaviour change communication.